Chibuike-Ile/Supply-chain-group-project/README.md

 ### Tools used:
-* Excel: Used for data cleaning, data preparation, and visualisation.
+* Excel: Used for data cleaning, and data preparation.
 * MYSQL Workbench: Used for the analysis.
+* Power BI: Used for visualisation.

 ### Data source: Silvy